dialogos-project/dialogos-distribution/README.md

 Run `install4j/execute-install4j.sh`.
 The script will build the project and either build the installers (if install4j is in your PATH) or give you the install4j command you have to run (if install4j is not in your PATH).

-The installers can be found under `install4j/generated_installers/`.
+The installers generated are placed under `install4j/generated_installers/`.

 ## Release process: